Private Practice

 Want to see it yourself?

-Doorknob confessions, those last-minute disclosures, are common and quite significant in therapy.
+Doorknob confessions, those last-minute disclosures clients share just as a session is ending, are common and carry significant weight.

-This blog explains why they happen, how they affect treatment, and offers simple ways for therapists to handle them effectively.
+This blog explores why doorknob confessions happen, how they affect treatment, and strategies for responding with care.

 A doorknob confession is when a client shares something important at the very end of a therapy session, usually when they're about to leave.